Quetzaly88/Surf_spots_tenerife_PP4/README.md

-SURF SPOTS TENERIFE
+# SURF SPOTS TENERIFE

 A FULL-STACK web application where users can share, view, and discuss surf spots in Tenerife.
 The app allows users to post surf spots details.
-Also, the users can. write comments on posts and like this interact with the community.
+Also, the users can write comments on posts and like this interact with the community.
 The user friendly interface provides categories which can be filtered and even pagination for a better reading experience.
 This app follows the MVC framework using Django.

-###Table of Contents
+## Table of Contents
 1. Features
 2. User Stories
+3. UX Design and Wireframes
-3. Technologies used
+4. Technologies used
-4. Testing
+5. Testing
-5. Deployment
+6. Deployment
-6. Known Issues
+7. Known Issues
-7. Future Enhancements
+8. Future Enhancements
-8. Project Fixes & Deployment Configuration
+9. Sources

+---

 ### 1. Features
 * User Registration & Authentication:
-   The user can register, log-in and log-out securely.
-Role-based permissions are implemented, alowing only authorized user to create. edit, delete posts and comments.
+   - The user can register, log-in and log-out securely. - Role-based permissions are implemented, alowing only authorized user to create. edit, delete posts and comments.
+   - Admins can delete any content.

-* Post creation and Management:
+* Posts and Comments:
-   Logged-in users can create a new surf spot post, including a title, location, description, category and best seasons.
+   - Logged-in users can create a new surf spot post, including a title, location, description, category and best seasons.
+   - Logged-in users can post comments on surf spots.
+   - Logged-in users can edit and delete their own comments and posts.
 * Comments:
    Users can comment on posts, and both users and admins can delete comments.
 * Category filtering and pagination: